clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Unofficial%20Patch%20banner.png)

+_USSEP_ is a mod that is intended to eventually fix every bug in SSE.
+The amount of changes is large, so please visit the [Unofficial Patch Project Team website](https://www.afkmods.com/Unofficial%20Skyrim%20Special%20Edition%20Patch%20Version%20History.html) if you want to review all the fixes made in the patch.

+The patch is designed to work with every mod.
+Given the popularity of this patch, many authors design their mod with this patch mind, making it a requirement for a majority of mods.

 ### Installing USSEP

+USSEP can be installed like any other mod from Nexus.
+Refer to Downloading and Installing Mods (LINK) for the procedures.

 ## Skyrim Special Edition Engine Fixes (SSE Engine Fixes)

+_SSE Engine Fixes_ is an _SKSE_ addon that focuses on resolving the many issues that come from Skyrim's game engine such as preventing your save files from being corrupted or increasing file limit of the game.

 ### Installing SSE Engine Fixes

+_SSE Engine Fixes_ requires _SKSE_ and _Address Library for SKSE Plugins_.
+SKSE should be installed by point. _Address Library for SKSE Plugins_ is an addon that prevents mods from breaking when they don't match the current version of SSE.
+This means that whenever SSE recieves an update, mods will still function regardless if they are outdated.

+_Address Library for SKSE Plugins_ can be installed like any other mod, refer to Download and Installing Mods (LINK) for the procedures.

+To install _SSE Engine Fixes_:

+1. Navigate to the [SSE Engine Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/17230?tab=description) page on Nexus
+2. Click on the **Files** tab.
+3. Look for **(Part 1) SSE Engine Fixes for 1.5.39 - 1.5.97**.
+Click **Mod Manager Download**
+   * Follow the standard installation procedures (LINK) to install **Part 1**.
+4. Once you've installed **Part 1**, go back to the **Files** on Nexus and look for **(Part 2) Engine Fixes - skse64 Preloader and TBB Lib**.
+Click **Manual Download**.
+5. Open the downloaded ZIP file and extract all its content into your SSE directory.
+Overwrite all files if asked.

 ## SkyUI
 ### Installing SkyUI